 We also have STUCO, and students participate in elections for student offices.
-Desired: We need to maintain all of the above and develop a partnership between the Student Council/Civics Club and the City Council.
+Our civics club has formed partnerships with Y-Link and the Kansas Civic Network to connect with other schools in the state.
+Desired: We need to maintain all of the above and develop a partnership between the Student Council/Civics Club and the City Council as well as utilize the County Clerk's office to assist with Social Studies lessons about Federalism and election systems in Salina.
 We would like to engage students more formally in the democratic process by having voting machines on site that could be used for building elections or for mock local/national elections.
-We would like our Civics club to form a partnership with the Kansas Civic Network and other schools in the district.